Eastern Sierra and Mono Lake Workshop

 Fall 2019 Mono Lake and Eastern Sierra Workshop

 We accept Visa, Mastercard, Discover and American Express.
 A receipt will be mailed to you the day after your registration has been processed.
 You can charge the registration fee in one installment or in 3 equal installments placed to your card a month apart starting when you register.
 Just let us know your preference when you sign up.

 Registrations are allocated on a first come, first served basis.
 We recommend you act now because our workshops sell out quickly.

-This workshop is for you if you have been thinking about studying photography under the guidance of Alain and Natalie Briot, two professional instructors, if you want to build up your photographic portfolio, develop your personal style, or if you visit and photograph locations that offer exciting and unique photographic possibilities.
+This workshop is for you if you have been thinking about studying photography under the guidance of Alain and Natalie Briot, two professional instructors, if you want to build up your photographic portfolio, develop your personal style, have your work reviewed professionally, receive answers to your photography-related questions, or if you want to visit and photograph locations that offer exciting and unique photographic possibilities.

 – Bring clothing suited for a variety of temperatures, from cold mornings to warm afternoons.
 Also be prepared for potential rain and for active weather.
 To quote David Muench: “bad weather equals good photographs.”